 Apply for a Medical Student Travel Award

-The CAP Foundation's Medical Student Travel Award funds up to $1,200.00 for medical student's travel expenses to attend a Residents Forum meeting.
+The CAP Foundation's Medical Student Travel Award funds up to $1,200 for medical students’ travel expenses to attend a Residents Forum meeting.
 Awardees are paired with a Residents Forum delegate to help them:

 - Learn more about the specialty of pathology and residency training programs.

-- Broaden your understanding of the role pathologists play on the health care team.
+- Broaden their understanding of the role pathologists play on the health care team.